Merci-chao/userChrome.js/README.md

 - Display the scroll up/down buttons when dragging, set `hideScrollButtonsWhenDragging` to `true` to hide it.
 - When all tabs in a tab group are dragged, the group now remains until the tabs are dropped.
 - Update for Firefox 142.
-- Fix a glich when dragging tab to the top/bottom edge to scroll.
+- Fix a glitch when dragging tab to the top/bottom edge to scroll.
 - Fix display issue with some themes.
 - `compactControlButtons` is always available on Windows 11 now.
 - Minor bug-fixes.